Onejar-maven-plugin collects your application including dependencies, into one executable jar. It's both easy and works well!

 Please note the new Maven repository URL.
 Me and onejar-maven-plugin founder Drew Stovall just recently moved the project to Google Code to make it more open and easier for others (like me!) to pitch in.
 Yesterday, I released version 1.2.3 of onejar-maven-plugin to our new Maven repo at Google Code.
 UPDATE: Just released version 1.3.0 with optional support for including and autoloading native libraries such as .dll files. (detailed usage instructions.)

-Make sure you get the <pluginRepository> URL right so that the latest version will be available to you!
+URL right so that the latest version will be available to you!

 Use